aiogram/aiogram/docs/dispatcher/router.rst

 Here is the list of available observers and examples of how to register handlers (In examples used only @decorator-style):

-In these examples only decorator-style registering handlers are used, but if you dont like @decorators just use :obj:`<event type>.register(...)` method instead
+In these examples only decorator-style registering handlers are used, but if you don't like @decorators just use :obj:`<event type>.register(...)` method instead.
-.

 Update
 ------